TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-alertapi-log-la.md

     * It is recommended to use Azure Resource Manager CLI commands instead for deploying log alert rules.
     * For details, see [sample log alert creation using Azure Resource Manager CLI command](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-log#managing-log-alerts-using-powershell-cli-or-api).

 4. Review if you have appropriate permissions.
-To create/update/delete log alerts
+To create/update/delete log alerts:
-    * you should have been assigned built-in role named [Monitoring Contributor](https://docs.microsoft.com/azure/azure-monitor/platform/roles-permissions-security#monitoring-contributor) or
+    * You should have been assigned built-in role named [Monitoring Contributor](https://docs.microsoft.com/azure/azure-monitor/platform/roles-permissions-security#monitoring-contributor) or
-    * you should have been [custom RBAC role with access to write operation](https://docs.microsoft.com/azure/azure-monitor/platform/roles-permissions-security#monitoring-permissions-and-custom-rbac-roles) for Microsoft.Insights/ScheduledQueryRules
+    * You should have been [custom RBAC role with access to write operation](https://docs.microsoft.com/azure/azure-monitor/platform/roles-permissions-security#monitoring-permissions-and-custom-rbac-roles) for Microsoft.Insights/ScheduledQueryRules

 ## **Recommended Documents**